Atul9180/RealTimeFileSharing/README.md

     npm run dev

 ## Future Improvements
-~Implement enhanced file encryption for improved security ~Integrate advanced search and filtering options for efficient file management ~Incorporate user feedback and implement requested features ~Optimize the application's performance and scalability ~Explore integration with cloud storage providers for seamless file synchronization ~Feel free to contribute to this project by opening issues or submitting pull requests.
+- Implement enhanced file encryption for improved security
+- Integrate advanced search and filtering options for efficient file management
+- Incorporate user feedback and implement requested features- Optimize the application's performance and scalability
+- Explore integration with cloud storage providers for seamless file synchronization
+- Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated.